A Quantum Gate Architecture via Teleportation and Entanglement: Conclusions

 QGATE is based on different assumptions about the capability of the hardware compared to other recent photonic architectures, e.g., fusion based quantum computing \cite{bartolucci2023fusion} and spin-optical quantum computing \cite{Quandela24}.
 The former is primarily focused on limiting the entangled resource state to those that can be achieved with probabilistic photon sources.
 The latter utilises QEs as the physical qubits, with photons used to perform RUS gates within the coherence time of the QEs.
 Instead, QGATE assumes that QEs can be used to generate large redundantly encoded resource states \cite{sheldon2025}, and that we can have many of these QEs at our disposal, i.e., we have an abundant supply of deterministically generated 1D-like resource states.
 The key bottlenecks then become (\textit{i}) the probabilistic nature of gates in-between these resource states, (\textit{ii}) the compiler step required for translating quantum operations to the native gate set, and (\textit{iii}) the implementation of the non-Clifford operation and the reduction of the number of these non-Clifford operations required.
 Note, that (\textit{ii}) and (\textit{iii}) are currently areas of focus across all modalities, not just photonics.

 In this manuscript, we have directly addressed points (\textit{i}) and (\textit{ii}) above.
 The former by showing that utilising boosted fusion schemes with QEs generating 1D-like entangled states we can realise logical qubits with foliated rotated surface codes with thresholds of $10.36\pm0.02\%$ when fusion is used to generate intra-layer entanglement and $25.98\pm0.28\%$ when used to generate inter-layer entanglement.
-In addition, we have directly tackled the translation of arbitrary Pauli strings and sparse Hamiltonians into the three QGATE primitives, with illustrative examples of quantum algorithm implementation relevant to quantum chemistry and computational fluid dynamics.
-The arbitrary $n$-controlled gates utilised in the implementation of the Pauli strings and sparse Hamiltonians, can also be utilised to implement other protocols, e.g., the efficient quantum circuit for block encodings considered in Ref.~\cite{camps2024explicit}.
+In addition, we have directly tackled the translation of unitary operators into realisable terms with two QGATE native decomposition schemes, with illustrative examples of quantum algorithm implementation relevant to quantum chemistry and computational fluid dynamics.
+The arbitrary $n$-controlled gates utilised in the implementation of the Pauli strings and Hamiltonians, can also be utilised to implement other protocols, e.g., the efficient quantum circuit for block encodings considered in Ref.~\cite{camps2024explicit} or LCU and Oracles as discussed in Sec.~\ref{sec:Otherencodings}.

 While it is possible to implement the non-Clifford $R_X(\theta)$ gates using magic states as discussed in Sec.~\ref{sec:magic}, further improvements are desirable.
 One promising avenue is to consider in depth the true operation that QGATE requires, which is the measurement of the GATE ancilla in the rotated basis.
 It is this operation that we currently propose to achieve through the implementation of the single-qubit rotation via magic states followed by measurement in the computational basis.
 However, this does leave open the question of whether a suitable, more efficient and scalable implementation exists by directly measuring the QGATE ancilla in the rotated measurement basis.
 We leave this, and the related consideration of the impact of different QECCs, to future work.